 The Investment Committee and the Board retain overall responsibility to maintain adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing exposure to Market Risk.
-The Board has delegated oversight of Market risk controls and day-to-day management of these risk controls to the relevant investment managers per investment management agreements.
+The Board has delegated oversight of Market Risk controls and day-to-day management of these risk controls to the Chief Investment Officer.
 The Risk Function has been assigned the responsibility of monitoring Market Risk.